-Paul also has served as special counsel in the investigation of numerous harassment matters.
+Paul has served as special counsel in the investigation of numerous harassment matters.
 He also consults with attorneys and litigants on the availability of insurance coverage for employment and civil rights claims.

-He served as an Adviser to the American Law Institute (ALI) on the inaugural Restatement of Employment Law.
-He has published a number of articles on employment law for Massachusetts Lawyers Weekly and other publications and is frequently quoted in newspapers and magazine articles on workplace issues.
+He served as an Adviser to the American Law Institute (ALI) on the 2015 inaugural Restatement of Employment Law.
+He has published a number of articles on employment law for Massachusetts Lawyers Weekly and other publications and is frequently quoted in articles on workplace issues.

-Paul is a 1983 magna cum laude graduate of Harvard College and a 1987 graduate of Yale Law School, where he served as a senior editor of the Yale Law Review.
+Paul is a magna cum laude graduate of Harvard College and a graduate of Yale Law School, where he served as a senior editor of the Yale Law Review.
 He served as a law clerk to the Honorable Pierre N. Leval in the U.S. District Court for the Southern District of New York.
 He also practiced in Washington, D.C., at the Lawyers’ Committee for Civil Rights Under Law and the NAACP Legal Defense and Educational Fund.